 Button Up Fishing Shirts: There is one other category of sun protection fishing clothing out there, and it is wovens, or button up fishing shirts.
 These tops are not only effective in the sun, but offer a clean more suitable look for every day wear.
 These tops are more of a preference piece versus having any real advantage over the other clothing.
 Check out specific tops like the AFTCO Rangle

 All these options come in a crew as well as a hooded version giving you the choice to be able to cover up both your torso, and neck.
 The Yurei and Barracuda come with an integrated facemask as well allowing you to cover up your face for maximum protection.
-These are added features you may want to consider when choosing sun protection clothing for the added protection.
+These are added features you may want to consider when choosing sun protection clothing with maximum protection.

-5 Tips for Protecting Yourself from the Sun
+5 Tips for Protecting Yourself From The Sun While Fishing

 2. Use at least UPF 30 for sun protection clothing.
 UPF 50 will provide maximum protection.
 Always try to protect yourself as much as possible.